Our list for 2019 crosses genres and platforms, what did we miss?

 Birds of Passage is a spectacular reclamation of the drug-war genre by first-time Colombian filmmaker Cristina Gallego & 'Embrace of the Serpent' helmer Ciro Guerra.
 In a media climate that's awash with Narcos spinoffs and Scarface rip-offs, it's truly an exhilarating experience to watch a period drug trafficking story told from the perspective of an indigenous Colombian.
 It's 'Godfather' meets 'One Hundred Years of Solitude' level good.— Jon Fusco

 Director: Tom Hooper

 They’re making a movie of Cats.
-Granted, I’ve never seen Cats the musical, but as a child of the 80’s I was plenty aware of it.
-The funny thing is, I never really knew what it was about.
-I just figured it was a play about cats.
+I’ve never seen Cats the musical, but as a child of the 1980’s I was plenty aware of it I just never really knew what it was about.
+I figured it was a play about cats.

-If you want to know why I’m curious about this movie to read the Wikipedia entry on Cats.
+If you want to know why I’m curious, read the Wikipedia entry on Cats.